 I’ve changed the savings goal that you see in these pictures every month to $80,000 as this is the amount I need for my tiny home dream.
 So far in 2019 I have saved $18,134.
 This is more than the whole of 2018’s debt payoff and savings.
 I am really, really proud of that!

 The share market took a bit of a hit in July and August.
 I also made some changes to my investments.
-I decided to sell my VEU (Vanguard All World Exc.
-US) as they hadn’t increased in value at all in the 9 months I’d had them.
+I decided to sell one of my ETFs as they hadn’t increased in value at all in the 9 months I’d had them.
 My other ETFs were doing a lot better so it was time to let go.
 Because I hadn’t made any money off them I didn’t had to pay any capital gains tax.

-I then used that money from the sale to buy more VAS shares (Vanguard Australian Shares).
+I then used that money from the sale to buy more ETFs.
 In total in July-Aug I saw an increase of only $62, as I said the market fell quite badly during that time so any increase at all is surprising.
 Below shows the changes over July and August.
-The jump was the extra purchase of VAS.
+The jump was the extra purchase.
 My portfolio totaled $16,747 at the end of August.